fmoliveira/website/src/blog/loving-eleventy.md

 title: "I'm loving Eleventy!"
 ---

 I've migrated my blog from Gatsby, and before that, I've used several other static site generators.
 I was looking for something simple to maintain as Jekyll, but without having to go through the dreaded task of installing Ruby and hunting precious gems.
-That must work wonders for people with at least a basic familiarity with Ruby, but it wasn't sustainable for me.
+That must work wonders for people with at least a basic familiarity with Ruby's ecosystem, but it wasn't sustainable for me.

 I didn't test-drive all the static site generators I'd like to, but Eleventy changed my perspective.
 Bootstrapping a new blog has always been boring.
 I was never satisfied with any of the alternatives I've tried, either because they were too limited or too flexible.
 So I kept tearing down old blogs and creating new ones.
 Learning new tools is generally fun until I had to learn countless new tools to try to set up that same thing.